 Refinancing has its risks and drawbacks.
 These include:

 Be wary of the “no-cost refinancing” sell.
-This usually means the lender is adding those fees to the ongoing costs of your loan, so you’ll end up with a higher interest rate or loan balance.
+This usually means the lender is adding those fees to the ongoing costs of your loan, so you’ll end up with a higher interest rate or the fees are added to your loan balance.

-Refinancing can be a tedious process, but you can make it smoother by preparing your paperwork and researching lenders.
+You can help ensure a smoother refinance process by preparing your paperwork and researching lenders.
 To score the best possible deal, compare several mortgage lenders before applying.